System46/smm1patcher/README.md

 ## Running Smm1Patcher
 Before you run Smm1Patcher, make sure your Super Mario Maker 1 Binary is decompressed by following [this tutorial](https://mariomods.net/thread/878368801-modded-rpx-files).
-Open the `launcher.py` script included in the package, and choose your binary.
+Open the `launcher.py` script included in the package, and choose your binary or you can use the launch.bat script.
 Then, call a function to patch code to the binary, like `change_animation_speed(speed_float)` for example.

 ## Where do I get help/support?